sand-worm-labs/docs/blog/2023-05-30-revolutionizing-databases-by-unifying-query-interfaces.md

 ### Try It.
 Fork It.
 Break It.

-Sandworm is live in public alpha — raw but ready.
-No sign-up, no gatekeeping.
-Just vibes and queries.
+Sandworm is now in private beta — raw but ready.
+Access is limited to folks we share the link and Discord with, keeping things tight while we fine-tune.
+No sign-up walls for our testers.
+Just vibes, queries, and chaos.

 → Fork a gist
 → Build your own